pilov-pa/js-di/README.md

 This argument can be a class or a value.
 If it is a class then resolving returns the result of calls the class constructor.

 #### Argument `dependencies`
-This argument is array of class dependencies.
-All dependencies should be registred in the di-container.
-Default the empty array.
+This argument is array of service dependencies.
+All dependencies should be registered in the di-container.
+If dependency name has prefix `@` then dependency is parameter else is another service/ Default the empty array.

 #### Argument `shared`
 If this argument is false, each  resolving will return a new instanse of the class.
 If this argument is true, only the first resolving will create a new instance, the next calls will use the alredy created instance.
 Default true.